 Lead Parties of SMRS-registered Primary BM Units are permitted to elect, in place of the base Seasonal WDCALF and NWDCALF values and for some or all of their SMRS-registered Primary BM Units, to be assigned two separate WDCALF and NWDCALF values for each of the two BSC Seasons in which Annual Holiday Periods occur:

-One ‘Holiday’ WDCALF and NWDCALF value to apply to Settlement Periods within an Annual Holiday Period and;
+One ‘Holiday’ WDCALF and NWDCALF value to apply to Settlement Periods within an Annual Holiday Period (HOL) and;

-One ‘normal’ WDCALF and NWDCALF value to apply to all other Settlement Periods in the BSC Season in which the Annual Holiday Period falls.
+One ‘normal’ WDCALF and NWDCALF value to apply to all other Settlement Periods in the BSC Season in which the Annual Holiday Period falls (XHOL).

 For avoidance of doubt, where the Lead Party does not elect this for one or more of its Primary BM Units, a single seasonal WDCALF and NWDCALF value will be calculated for those Primary BM Unit(s) in accordance with the base methodology.